-I am currently a DPhil student studying within the Language & Brain laboratory.
+I am currently working as a Research Assistant whilst continuing to study for a DPhil within the Language & Brain laboratory.

 Before this, I completed an MPhil at the Faculty of Linguistics, Philology and Phonetics here at Oxford.